gideonny/SENG8120Assignment4/README.md

 Note:  if you make a change in the production code, you must `build` & `start`.
 Otherwise, your changes will not be reflected.

+**Customizing Number of Copies**
+The main.ts file is where you can set the inputs for your paint calculation.
+To adjust the number of copies, open main.ts and modify the numberOfCopies variable:

+main.ts
+const length = "10";           // set this to the length of the canvas const width = "20";            // set this to the width of the canvas const numberOfCopies = 5000;   // set this to however many copies you want const coveragePerLiter = 11.4; // coverage of paint per liter//

 **Running The Tests**